 So with more knowledge about personal finance, our son most probably got a head start into adult life, as far as money matters are concerned.
 As a mother, I’m obviously happy for him.
 But regarding society as a whole I think that’s very unjust.
 Which leads me to the conclusion that schools should be made responsible for teaching at least the basics after all.
 That’s the only way to reach all children equally.

 Till that is the case – if ever – I would like to contribute my own little share via this platform.
-I’ll be digging into some of the topics you should know, when you’re starting out on your own.
+I’ll be digging into the topics you should know when you’re starting out on your own.
 If you’re an older reader: maybe you know someone who would find this information useful.
 I’d be happy to be of service to them.

 Customized personal finance for graduates

 Below this intro I’ll subsequently linking posts providing you with the basic knowledge you need when starting your career and establishing your own household.